Combination drug

-A combination drug is most simply defined as a chemical composition of at least two drugs combined in a single dosage form, typically as a tablet or capsule to be administered orally, an elixir or tincture (sublingual), an injectable suspension (intramuscular administration or intravenous therapy), or a suppository (rectal).
+A combination drug or drug cocktail is most simply defined as a chemical composition of at least two drugs combined in a single dosage form, typically as a tablet or capsule to be administered orally, an elixir or tincture (sublingual), an injectable suspension (intramuscular administration or intravenous therapy), or a suppository (rectal).
 A legitimate combination drug that exceeds rigorous laboratory quality standards and is approved for medical use is a safe option for treating multiple symptoms or diseases amongst various patients within a large population-and this includes combinations of over-the-counter medicine and/or of prescription drugs.
+One example of a drug cocktail is a drug regiment in antiviral-therapy (ART); PReP, used HIV transmission prophylaxis or HIV/AIDS symptoms, is a combination drug.

-When medications are paired with supplements, consumers can be certain of accurate dosing and ingredient labeling, as well as product quality as it would be regulated and manufactured as a medication and must meet rigorous standards of pharmaceutical quality.
+When medications are paired with supplements, consumers can be certain of accurate dosing and ingredient labeling, as well as product quality, since the product would be regulated and manufactured as a medication and must meet rigorous standards of pharmaceutical quality.

+Terminology

+While "combination drug" is the most common generic term, specific subsets exist based on the number and type of ingredients: